Our Nightmare on Amazon ECS

 We opened a forum post and response from the team wasn’t on target.
 Apparently they don’t believe in treating environment variables as sensitive quantities.

-Now, we could have built yet more infrastructure to encrypt secrets using Amazon Key Management Service (KMS) and decrypt them at service start - in fact, this is exactly what Convox does.
+Now, we could have built yet more infras1tructure to encrypt secrets using Amazon Key Management Service (KMS) and decrypt them at service start – in fact, this is exactly what Convox does.
 But why would we build this infrastructure when there was so much more interesting work in our domain to do?

 What killed ECS for us

 We ran ECS in production for nearly a year.
 In that time, we watched every single feature announcement, participated in opening GitHub issues and so on.
-Finally, we gave up on ECS when two issues remained unaddressed:
+Finally, we gave up on ECS when three issues remained unaddressed:

 - ECS agent disconnects periodically, making it impossible to launch new containers.
 Recall that ECS works by installing an agent on every EC2 instance that’s part of an ECS cluster.
 This agent interacts with the Amazon API as well as Docker.
 This agent has a horrible tendency to disconnect, and when this happens your deployments will fail – this kills your services.
 This problem is tracked in this GitHub issue and despite it being a closed issue, we have seen it happen repeatedly.
 It happens at least twice a day on our clusters and despite our best efforts, we haven’t been able to nail the root cause.
 To my knowledge, it remains unaddressed by the ECS team.